GhaydA-AlQudah/Career-Compass-USA/README.md

 **Imagine having a personal GPS for your tech career!**

+That’s why I built this **Interactive Strategic A nalytics dashboard**: a simple way to explore the U.S. tech job market through data.

 <img width="1582" height="687" alt="image" src="https://github.com/user-attachments/assets/becdb76b-f2d8-4ddb-96ce-4f0fa1789855" />

-I’ve built more than just a report; this is a **Interactive Strategic Dashboard** focused on a 360-degree comparison.
-Whether you are a Data Scientist, an Engineer, or just starting in IT, this tool allows you to:

-1. See the Full Spectrum: Compare salaries, skills, and benefits across the top tech hubs in the US.

-2. Make Smarter Moves: Use data-driven insights to decide your next career step based on facts, not guesses.

-3. Simplicity for Everyone: While the backend is complex, the **UX/UI** is designed to be intuitive for **Non-Technical** users, making advanced analytics accessible to all.

-🛠️ What’s under the hood?
-To make this "simple" experience possible, I handled the heavy engineering tasks:
+## *With this dashboard, users can:*

+• Compare career paths

+Explore salaries, hiring demand, benefits, and work types across different tech roles.

+• Analyze opportunities by state

+See which locations offer better compensation and stronger market demand.

+• Make data-driven career decisions

+Use real market insights instead of assumptions when planning the next career move.

+• Navigate easily

+The dashboard is designed with a clean and intuitive **UX/UI** so even **non-technical** users can explore insights comfortably.

+## *What’s Behind the Dashboard?*

+While the experience is designed to feel simple, the project involved several data engineering and analytics steps behind the scenes:

-Data Engineering (Python & Pandas): I cleaned and transformed raw datasets to ensure high-quality, reliable information.
+• Data Preparation (Python & Pandas)

+Cleaned and transformed raw datasets to improve data quality and consistency.
-Advanced Modeling (OLAP & Snowflake Schema): I designed an efficient OLAP Batch Solution using a Snowflake Schema to handle complex relationships between jobs, companies, and skills.

-Visual Storytelling (Power BI): Using Power Query and **DAX**, I built a dynamic model that updates and responds to user needs instantly.
+• Data Modeling (OLAP & Star Schema)

+Built a structured analytical model using a Star Schema design to support scalable and efficient analysis.

+• Business Intelligence (Power BI, Power Query & DAX)

+Created an interactive dashboard with **dynamic filtering** and responsive visual insights.

 ## 1. Metadata